yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 ### **Task 4: Preview SQL Server queries**

-In this task you will preview the data of the SQL Server queries.
+In this task, you will preview the data of the SQL Server queries.
 First, you will learn relevant information about the data.
-You will also use column quality, column distribution, and column profile tools to understand the data and to assess data quality.
+You will also use column quality, column distribution, and column profile tools to understand the data and assess data quality.

-1. In the **Power Query Editor** window, at the left, notice the **Queries** pane.
+1. At the left, notice the **Queries** pane in the **Power Query Editor** window.

 	![Picture 31](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image20.png)